nhsconnect/gpconnect/pages/support/support_faq.md

 ## It will be necessary in some use cases to support a search on GMC or NMC number rather than SDS User ID to find a staff member. ##

 This has been added to our known issue list so we can provide more guidance on how this could work.
-However, it is important to note that the [Find A Practitioner](foundations_use_case_find_a_practitioner.html) section gives an example of using a SDS User ID but the same API call could in fact also be used to search by other identifiers by changing the ‘system’ component of the search parameter.

 ## Why does the guide suggest that all resources should include text in the display property when this information is also in the HTML view? ##